Theory: Trajectory Evolution and Quantum Phase

 The last line of Eq.
 (7), i.e., $-\kk_0\cdot\rr_0$, vanishes for the SFA-SPANE and ADK initial condition methods due to vanishing longitudinal initial momentum ($k_\parallel = 0$).

-It's also worthwhile noting that in the practical implementation, the upper limit of the integral in Eq.
-(4) doesn't have to be infinity.
-Since electrons arrive at the same final momentum share the same energy after the laser ends (at $\tf$), the integral
+It is also noteworthy that in practical implementation, the upper limit of the integral in Eq.
+(4) need not extend to infinity.
+Since electrons arriving at the same final momentum share the same energy after the laser vanishes (at $\tf$), the integral

 \[\begin{equation} \int_{\tf}^{\infty} \left[ \frac{k^2}{2} + V(\rr) + \Ip \right] \dd t \end{equation}\]

-is same for electrons with the same final momentum.
-Therefore, in numerical implementation, the upper limit of the phase integral in Eq.
-(4) can be simply set as the end of the laser, i.e., the $\tf$, giving
+is uniform for electrons with the same final momentum.
+Consequently, in numerical implementations, the upper limit of the phase integral in Eq.
+(4) can be set as the end of the laser pulse, i.e., $\tf$, leading to

 \[\begin{equation} S^{\rm{QTMC}}_{\rm{traj}} = - \int_{\tr}^{\tf} \left[ \frac{k^2}{2} + V(\rr) + \Ip \right] \dd t. \end{equation}\]